BennieCopeland/the-elmish-book/chapters/commands/elmish-hackernews-part2.md

   </div>
 </div>

 As you can see from the gif above, the application contains tab buttons.
-Clicking any of which loads the items from a different end point based on the category of the stories: `New` for new stories, `Top` for stories and so on.
+Clicking any of which loads the items from a different end point based on the category of the stories: `New` for new stories, `Top` for top stories and so on.
 The application keeps track of the active tab.
 Besides the tabs, every loaded item contains the *score* of that item.
 The score is included in the JSON that is returned from the Hackernews API.
 Finally we are adding a nice icon next to each loaded item.

 ### Modelling The State